duongphamcoder/typescript-training/practices/practice-one/README.md

 ## Targets

--   Understand HTML/CSS properties and use them correctly
+-   Understand HTML5/CSS3 properties and use them correctly
--   Know how to call API to get data from json-server
 -   Apply knowledge of TypeScript

 **Step one:** Clone the code folder from git to your device